 On the other hand, from the point of view of the owner he hated the constant barking but as soon as he gave the dog food, the barking stopped (negative), so it is likely that the owner will continue giving food to the dog at the table to keep him quiet (Reinforcement).
 You see? you have two events happening simultaneously but they are two different squares of the quadrant.

 If you are studying to take a test (in psychology or to become a dog trainer), the way a sentence is phrased will tell you what quadrant you should pick.
 For example, a dog that barks less often (punishment: behavior decreases) is also a dog that is quiet more often (reinforcement: behavior increases).
-If the senteces says "barks less often, then choose punishment, if it says "is quiet more often" then it is reinforcement.
+If the sentence says "barks less often, then choose punishment, if it says "is quiet more often" then it is reinforcement.

 Timing in training is key.
 If you give a treat late, you might be rewarding something completely different from what you thought you were.
 In the example above, if the owner chooses to give food when the dog is quiet instead, then the quiet behavior will increase instead.